chevron icon chevron icon chevron icon

 Question 3:

-The pie chart below shows the places of interest visited by \(1836\) pupils this year.
+The pie chart diagram below shows the places of interest visited by \(1836\) pupils this year.
 Half of the total number of pupils visited Chinatown and the rest of the pupils visited Sentosa, Night Safari and Bird Park.
 Given that the same number of pupils visited Sentosa, Night Safari and Bird Park, find the number of pupils who visited Sentosa this year.

 Half of the total number of pupils visited Chinatown and the rest of the pupils visited Sentosa, Night Safari and Bird Park.